-Totality of the Circumstances Test In Size Appeal Litigation at SBA Office of Hearings and Appeals Can be Very Tricky
+Subcontractor Totality of the Circumstances Affiliation Test In Size Appeal Litigation at SBA OHA and Appeals Can be Very Tricky

-What the SBA Office of Hearings and Appeals (SBA OHA) applies the totality of the circumstances test in small business size appeal and size protests cases based upon control is the power to control under 13 CFR 121.103(a).
+What the SBA Office of Hearings and Appeals (SBA OHA) applies the totality of the circumstances test in small business size appeal and subcontractor size protests cases based upon control or the power to control under 13 CFR 121.103(a).

 Under that regulation, affiliation means “one [concern] controls or has the power to control the other, or a third party or parties controls or has the power to control both.”)
 See Size Appeal of LGS Management, Inc., SBA No. SIZ-5160, at 3 (2010) (“control is always the principal question when addressing affiliation“).

-- You must assess the facts carefully before executing.
+- You must assess the facts carefully before executing relationships with your subcontractor.

 - You want to carefully look at any loans that you might have had with an affiliated company.

 - Typically, if the loan is already paid then your case may be stronger.

 - You might want to readjust how you select teaming partners and joint venture relationships.
 The more facts you have showing ties with another company the more risk of losing in an SBA Office of Hearings and Appeals size appeal protest.